AdobeDocs/journey-optimizer.ja-JP/help/using/privacy/opt-out.md

 >[!NOTE]
 >
->[!DNL Journey Optimizer] の場合、同意は Experience Platform [同意スキーマ](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/consents.html?lang=ja)で処理されます{target=&quot;_blank&quot;}。デフォルトでは同意フィールドの値は空で、通信内容の受信に対する同意として扱われます。このデフォルト値は、[ここ](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html?lang=ja#choice-values)に一覧表示されている値の 1 つにオンボーディングする際に変更できます{target=&quot;_blank&quot;}。
+>[!DNL Journey Optimizer] の場合、同意は Experience Platform [同意スキーマ](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/profile/consents.html?lang=ja){target="_blank"}.
+By default, the value for the consent field is empty and treated as consent to receive your communications.
+You can modify this default value while onboarding to one of the possible values listed [here](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html?lang=ja#choice-values){target="_blank"}で処理されます。